yi-jiayu/blog/content/posts/fpl-daily-player-stats/index.md

 ## Example visualisations

-As an experiment to see what I could do with the data, I loaded it into Elasticsearch and made some graphs with Kibana (I'll write about my methodology for doing this in a future post):
+As an experiment to see what I could do with the data, I loaded it into Elasticsearch and made some graphs with Kibana (I'll write about how I did this in a future post):

 ### Average team value over time